Monotonicity formulas for coupled elliptic gradient systems with applications: Local Case: Bi-Laplacian Operator

 Combining (\ref{eqpsi}) and (\ref{ineqpsi}) we get

 Note the coefficients $p-1, p\alpha- \frac{n(n-4)}{2} $ and $p\beta- \frac{n^2(n-4)^2}{16} $ are positive when $\frac{n+4}{n-4} < p < p_c(n)$ where $p_c(n)$ is given by (\ref{pc2}). \end{proof}

 {\bf Proof of Theorem \ref{thm2stab}}.
 The proof of the Sobolev critical case relies on applying the Pohozaev identity and we omit it here.
-We now provide a sketch of the proof when $p>\frac{n+4}{n-4}$ in a few steps.
+We now provide a sketch of the proof when $p>\frac{n+4}{n-4}$ in a few steps. \\ Step 1. $\lim_{r\to\infty} E(u,r,0)<\infty$.
+Note that the energy $E(u,r,0)$ is nondecreasing in $r$, as given in Theorem \ref{}.
+Therefore,